Murder of Vicki Lynne Hoskinson

 Vicki Lynne Hoskinson (February 2, 1976 – c.
 September 17, 1984) was an 8-year-old American girl who disappeared in Tucson, Arizona while riding her bicycle to mail a birthday card to her aunt, and was eventually found murdered.
 Her abductor, Frank Jarvis Atwood (January 29, 1956 – June 8, 2022), was traced through witness testimony and physical evidence, which the abductor alleged in a later appeal was planted on his car.
 Seven months later, Vicki's remains were found in a desert area 20 mi away and Atwood was found guilty of first degree murder.
-He was sentenced to death and was executed by lethal injection on June 8, 2022.
+He was sentenced to death and executed by lethal injection on June 8, 2022.

 Background

 On Monday, September 17, 1984, Vicki's mom asked Vicki to take a letter to a mailbox to mail a birthday card to her aunt.
 This was the first time Carlson had allowed any of her children to go out on their own, previously using the buddy system.
 After 20 minutes, Carlson sent Vicki's 11-year-old sister Stephanie to look for her; Stephanie found Vicki's bicycle lying on the side of the road a few blocks away, and one block from the elementary school.
 Carlson placed Vicki's bicycle in her car trunk and called the Pima County Sheriff's Department.
 Detective Gary Dhaemers responded, and a few hours later a command center was set up.